Meghan Markle looks fabulous in red dress on day two of her trip to Nigeria - ExBulletin

 Meghan Markle looks fabulous in red dress on day two of her trip to Nigeria

-Duchess Meghan is a vision in a ruffled red maxi dress as she hosts a panel on women in leadership in Nigeria.
+The Duchess of Sussex was a vision in a ruffled red dress as she hosted a panel on women in leadership in Nigeria this weekend.

-She co-hosted the event with Dr. Ngozi Okonjo-Iweala, Director-General of the World Trade Organization, with the aim of highlighting the importance of women's leadership and empowerment in driving positive change in the world. global scale.
+Meghan co-hosted the event with Dr Ngozi Okonjo-Iweala, Director-General of the World Trade Organization, with the aim of highlighting the importance of women's leadership and empowerment in driving positive change in the world. global scale.

-Meghan looked radiant in her red dress by new designer Orirean from Nigeria, which featured barely-there straps and a ruffled bottom.
-To contrast the bold color, the Duchess sparingly accessorized with a diamond tennis necklace, gold bangles and a diamond ring.
-She polished off her look with simple nude stilettos and kept her black hair slicked back into a bun.
+Fittingly, the Duchess chose to champion a local talent for the occasion and looked radiant in a red dress.
+Orr an emerging designer from Nigeria that featured thin spaghetti straps and a ruffled hem (and, unsurprisingly, quickly sold out).
+She sparingly accessorized with a diamond tennis necklace, gold bracelets and a diamond ring.
+She polished off her look with simple nude sandals and kept her black hair slicked back into a bun.

-The event, attended by around 50 leading women from Nigerian society, politics, business, media and culture, kicked off with the Duchess and Dr Okonjo-Iweala participating in a lively panel discussion by Nigerian media mogul Mo Abudu, who leads Africa's leading country. global black entertainment lifestyle network.
+The event, hosted in front of an audience of 50 leading women from Nigerian society, politics, business, media and culture, kicked off with the Duchess and Dr Okonjo-Iweala at a table round hosted by Nigerian media mogul Mo Abudu. , who runs the first global black entertainment network in Africa.

-Meghan's event comes after she and Harry attended a training session for the charity Nigeria: Unconquered this morning.
-For the occasion, Meghan stepped out in a zebra print cutout dress by Johanna Ortiz, pairing the look with a stack of gold bracelets and large matching gold earrings.
+Meghan's event comes after she and Harry attended a training session for the charity Nigeria: Unconquered that morning.
+For the occasion, Meghan stepped out in a zebra print cutout dress by Johanna Ortiz, pairing the look with a stack of gold bracelets and matching gold earrings.

 For the first time, Meghan looked stunning in a backless silk dress in a soft peach shade.
 And for the second engagement, she donned a sleek white suit with flared pants.